super-linter/super-linter/docs/install-additional-dependencies.md

    see
    [Alpine Package Keeper](https://wiki.alpinelinux.org/wiki/Alpine_Package_Keeper).

-1. Save the JSON file in the `LINTERS_RULES_DIRECTORY` directory, naming it as `OS_PACKAGES_CONFIG_FILE_NAME`.
+1. Save the JSON file in the `LINTER_RULES_PATH` directory, naming it as `OS_PACKAGES_CONFIG_FILE_NAME`.
 Example, using the default values:
    `.github/linters/os-packages.json`